irisnet/cosmos-sdk/docs/spec/upgrade/ SoftwareUpgradeImplement.md

 2. Change an old module

 ## Main Idea
-One module only corresponds to a KVstore according to the `KVstoreKey`.
-There are two important designs.
+One module should only corresponds to a KVStore according to the `KVStoreKey`.
+There are two important design.

-* If a KVstore can be read, it mean that it can participate in `CommitID` computing（completely changed）and its module can handle the `QueryMsgs`
+* If a KVStore can be read, it means that it can participate in apphash computing（completely different from the apphash computing）and its module can handle the `QueryMsgs`
-* If a KVstore can be written, it mean that its module can handle the `msgs`.
+* If a KVStore can be written, it means that its module can handle the `msgs`.

-So we  add a lifetime part to the  `KVstorekey`  to control wether the module can be read and written.
-Lifetime part is only changed by the governance and it means that entire software upgrade is controlled by the blockchain except for downloading the new code and restarting it.
+So we add a lifetime parameter to the  `KVStoreKey`  to control when the KVStore can be read or written.
+Lifetime parameter is only modified by the governance and it means that after the community agrees to pass a software-upgrade proposal, if the majority completes the upgrading process, the proposal could modify the lifetime to start the new version.

 See below for details.

-## KVstoreKey
+## KVStoreKey
 Currently, the `KVStoreKey` in CosmosSDK v0.21.0 is

 ```go